DiamondYeah/CSSWENG-Application/README.md

 ## Features
 - UI Pages (Landing Page, Dashboard, Accounts, Post Page, etc.)
 - Calendar Page with date Navigation
-- Account Page to connect to various social media accounts (TikTok works only so far)
+- Account Page to connect to various social media accounts (TikTok works only so far) w/ LogOut
 - Obtaining OAuth token and refreshing token if expired (TikTok)
 - CSRF Safety
 - Models for Database storing of said User and Post Information (Made to be generalized to be used by various APIS)